sorenmacbeth/lein-scrooge/README.md

        ;; generates Finagle classes (see https://github.com/twitter/finagle)
        :finagle true

-       :thrift {

-         ;; directory that will be used to find Thrift IDL files for compilation :include-path "src/thrift"
+       ;; directory that will be used to find Thrift IDL files for compilation :thrift-include-path "src/thrift"

-         ;; path where generated source files will be placed (default is "src/<language>") :destination-path "src/java"
-       }
+       ;; can be used to explicitly set destination of generated source files.
+       ;; if generating java source, then java-source-path will be used by default.
+       ;; fallback default is "src/<language>"
+       :thrift-destination-path "src/java"
      }
     )